 - Install the latest major build of Mattermost server as your DESTINATION.

-See Installing Mattermost for install guides.
+See Install Mattermost documentation for details.
 Make sure your new instance is properly configured and tested.
 The database type (MySQL or PostgreSQL) and version of SOURCE and DESTINATION deployments need to match.

 Stop the DESTINATION server using